 Emeritus, winner of the top spot on TIME Magazine’s World’s Top EdTech Companies list, is an education platform for adult learners, who can access short courses, professional training and certifications, degree programs and senior executive C-Suite programs.
 Emeritus is built for both individuals and corporate teams.
 It partners with executive education programs including Wharton and Columbia Business School.

 Cerebry is an AI-powered tutoring platform that serves K-12 students.
-Its business model is in increasing the accessibility of 1:1 tutoring opportunities that focus on adaptive learning.
-This teaching mode uses AI to respond in real time to student needs, adjusting curricular and assessment pace and features to meet students where they are at.
+Its business model focuses on increasing the accessibility of one-on-one tutoring opportunities with an emphasis on adaptive learning.
+This teaching mode uses AI to respond in real time to student needs, adjusting curricular and assessment pace to enable personalized student experiences.

-The CoLearn edtech platform uses artificial intelligence to offer online learning experiences that focus on STEM.
-It provides multimodal teaching, including live synchronous classes, AI homework support and aggregated educational resources.
-More than four million students use the CoLearn platform.
+The CoLearn edtech platform uses artificial intelligence to support online learning experiences that focus on STEM fields.
+The company offers multimodal teaching, including live synchronous classes, AI-powered homework support and aggregated educational resources.
+More than 4 million students use the CoLearn platform.

 The edtech company Doyobi offers synchronous online classes for young learners between 8 and 14 years old.
 Distinct from asynchronous e-learning models that deliver curricula as digital products, the Doyobi approach seeks to mimic the dynamics and processes of in-person learning, using its digital interface to provide increased accessibility.
 Its work takes place in a metaverse context that builds social and emotional intelligence as well as cognitive skills and knowledge.